 Most backpackers include San Gil in their itinerary for Colombia because they want to get some adventure, which you can find in San Gil!

-If you want to break up a long travel journey between other stops, then Villa de Leyva is a perfect stopover.
+If you want to break up a long traveling day then Villa de Leyva is a perfect stop over.

 A tour to The Terracotta House and the site El Infiernito are the most popular things to do here.
-However, you can also enjoy a relaxing vineyard tour.
+You can also enjoy a relaxing vineyard tour.

 Colombia’s capital city has a lot to offer and it definitely belongs in this Colombia backpacking itinerary.